UoSMediaFrameworks/uos-media-playback-framework-legacy/README.md

   - Saves MediaScene to PlayerPlayerController
 - MediaController : interacts with MediaHubs to control MediaPlayers by a MediaPlayerContoller of files using the MediaConrollerAPI
 - MediaHub : Media Players subscribe to a media hub.
 MediaHub directly control players though a websocket
-- MediaControllerAPI : API used to control MeidaPlayers and Hubs JSON XML
+- MediaControllerAPI : API used to control MediaPlayers and Hubs JSON XML
 - ServerPlayerController : Server that plays MediaScenes to MediaControllers uses HTTP Websockets